 Skip to Content

-Today we’re looking at the 7-pin trailer plug.
-We’ll talk about what it is, how it works, and what it does.
-We’ll also cover whether all 7-pin trailer plugs are the same and whether or not they’re intended to control your trailer’s brakes.
+In this post, we’re looking at the 7-pin trailer plug.
+We talk about what it is, how it works, and what it does.
+We also cover whether all 7-pin trailer plugs are the same and whether or not they’re intended to control your trailer’s brakes.
+As a bonus, we’ll even toss in a video on how to wire a 7-pin trailer plug, in case you need to repair or replace one.
+That’s a lot to cover, so let’s get rollin’!

 What Is a 7-Pin Trailer Plug?

 A 7-pin plug (sometimes referred to as the “7-way trailer connector”) is the connector and heavy-duty wire that brings the necessary power and related functions to the trailer you’re towing.
+The connector is 2″ in diameter and is often found on heavy-duty trailers such as RVs, cargo trailers, aluminum trailers, dump & landscape trailers, and car haulers.

 What Does a 7-Pin Trailer Plug Do?

+The seven pins on the plug deliver power/signaling to different actions/connections on the trailer connector.
+And yes, these do include the trailer lights.
 Let’s take a look at the wires of each of the 7 pins of one RV 7-pin trailer plug, in particular, to see what function is powered by each wire leading to those pins.

 IN GENERAL, this is the wiring scheme you’re most likely to find on 7-pin RV trailer plugs: